linuxlawson/2FA-Options/README.md

 <br>

 **Passkeys (optional)**
-    Passkeys are a seperate option from 2FA and not required
+    Passkeys are a seperate option from 2FA and not required.
-    You can use these for personal convenience
+    You can use these for personal convenience.